 5. CCA Connects

 For art college students with career aspirations, gaining real-world experience, industry connections, and portfolio material is essential.
 The CCA Connects program allows them to do just that — while making a difference helping a community organization.

-Students accepted into the CCA Connects program are given a one-year, paid externship with a carefully chosen community organization, such as (follow the links to learn more about the externship experience):
+Students accepted into the CCA Connects program are given a one-year, paid externship with a carefully chosen community organization, such as:

 Will you make art that matters?